 - Join us every summer for summer reading programs for all ages.
 Discover the joy of reading for fun and win prizes just for reading!

-- This author event is sponsored by the Library's GLBT Committee.
-The annual GLBT author event is made possible through generous funding from the Friends of the Pima County Public Library.
+- This author event is sponsored by the Library's LGBT Committee.
+The annual LGBT author event is made possible through generous funding from the Friends of the Pima County Public Library.
 Past authors include: Susie Bright, Chaz Bono, Michelangelo Signorile, Patrick Califia, Holocaust scholar David Schneer, writer and advice columnist Dan Savage, Alison Bechdel, Alex Sanchez, and Armistead Maupin.

 - Banned Books Week